Apply now!

 What do you need?

 You need to be aged 16+ to apply for the course.
-We recommend that applicants have four GCSE passes at grades 9–4, however this isn’t essential.
-If you are aged 16 – 18 you must have a GCSE in English and in Maths (please see below).
+If you are aged 16 – 18 you must have a GCSE in English and in Maths grade 9-4 (please see below).
+We recommend that applicants have a minimum of four GCSE passes at grades 9–4, however this isn’t essential.

 You don’t need to have any previous circus experience, but you will need to demonstrate some ability in a physical or performance related discipline such as dance, drama, gymnastics, parkour, or martial arts.
 Applicants will need a good level of fitness as this is a very practical course.

 Applicants aged between 16 and 18 will have their course fees funded by the government (provided you have English and Maths GCSE grade 9-4).
 Adult funding (19+) has unfortunately not been granted by the funding agency for our new course specification.
-This means if you are aged 19 or over then you could consider the Foundation Degree course.
+This means if you are already aged 18 or over then you should consider the Foundation Degree course.

 What about English and Maths?